Home » Blog » 23 Decluttering Ideas That Will Create Space In Your Home + Life

 Choose a corner or even one shelf, and challenge yourself to let go of a few things.
 Less stuff means your favourite pieces will have space to shine.
 You’ll also have less to dust, and who doesn’t want to spend less time cleaning?

-Do you have a stack of paper that keeps getting moved from one spot to the next?
+Do you have a stack of papers that keeps getting moved from one spot to the next?
 Pick it up and take 15 minutes to deal with it.
-You’ll be surprised how much better you feel afterwards.
+Paper clutter tends to pile up quickly on flat surfaces – like the coffee table – so it’s a great place to start.

 Get rid of old beauty supplies